truhy/de10nano-scripts/de10nano_ocram_uboot_spl_build_scripts/readme.txt

 -------------------------------------------------------------------------

 Contains Bash shell scripts for building U-Boot (actually U-Boot-SPL) for use with OpenOCD to configure the Terasic DE-10 Nano dev kit.
-We need to initialise the 1GB DDR3 SDRAM, setup clocks and PLLs according to the settings in the handoff files (folder hps_isw_handoff).
-The handoff files is from my HPS UART controller HDL project and gets generated after synthesis (compile), so you may want to replace them with yours.
+Before programs can run off the SDRAM, we need to initialise the 1GB DDR3 SDRAM, setup clocks and PLLs according to the settings described by handoff files (folder hps_isw_handoff).
+The handoff files is from my HPS UART controller HDL project, and gets updated after a Platform Designer (Qsys) generate, so you may want to replace them with yours.

-The U-Boot-SPL can be loaded into the HPS On-Chip RAM from OpenOCD, using the load_image command, and the SPL should configure and initialise the DE-10 Nano.
-Then we can load a user program into SD-RAM and also debug it.
+U-Boot-SPL can be loaded into the On-Chip RAM (of the processor), directly from OpenOCD, using the load_image and resume command.
+The SPL can then run and initialise the DE-10 Nano.
+Then we can load and run a user program from SDRAM and debug it.

-In the past, when I first got the DE-10 Nano development board, I saw guides about bare-metal programming the ARM processor (HPS), but that always required ARM's DS-5 IDE, which is bundled with the Altera's EDS (Embedded Design Suite) tool.
-There was a Community License working for only 30 days, which I used.
+In the past, when I first got the DE-10 Nano development board, I saw guides about bare-metal programming with the DE10-Nano, but that always required ARM's DS-5 IDE, which is bundled with the Altera's EDS (Embedded Design Suite) tool.
+There was a Community License lasting only 30 days, which I used.
-ARM uses their own propietary GDB server debugger called D-STREAM but that stopped working after the license expired.
-That is what lead me to find an open source free way to debug - sorry Arm, I am a hobbyist with small funds.
+ARM uses their own propietary GDB server/debugger called D-STREAM, but that stopped working after the license expired.
+I decided to find an open source and free way to debug - sorry Arm, I am a hobbyist with small funds.

 Script notes: